-With each new volume, two symmetric keys are created, a volume key K_V and a translation table key K_T .
-These keys are created using OpenBSD's strong random number generator via /dev/srandom, and are used to encrypt the packet data in each segment, as described below.
+With each new volume, two symmetric keys are created, a volume key $K_V$ and a translation table key $K_T$ .
+These keys are created using a strong random number generator and are used to encrypt the packet data in each segment, as described below.
 After a volume is completed, both keys are encrypted under the vault master public key and written to tape.